 My passion for cooking started since my early age, I remember when I was 7 years old I arrived at home from school, I was hungry but we didn't have any food prepared in the fridge so I made my first rice pan that day, my mom was really surprised when she got home because she never had taught me how to cook anything.
-After that I always were helping her in the kitchen or taking notes from recipes in TV shows and I was an avid learner I wanted to know how do make confections and cake decorations.
+After that I was always helping her in the kitchen or taking notes from recipes in TV shows and I always have been an avid learner, I wanted to know how to make confections and cake decorations.

 My mom was always a good hostess, in our house at weekends we always had barbecues, our afternoon coffee with cakes, snacks and friends.
-We're always sharing a good time with friends, sometimes even cooking together, (Coxinha, Pastéis, quibes, pamonhas) they are party snacks that I completely love.
+We're always sharing a good time with friends and family, sometimes even cooking together, (Coxinha, Pastéis, quibes, pamonhas) they are party snacks that I completely love.

-In 2009 during my second year in college I got a position in a Government Utility Company as a 800 attendant, It was a God sent gift, I loved to help people I've learned a lot about the government structures, customer service and office routines.
+In 2009 during my second year in college I got a position in a Government Utility Company as a Customer Service Attendant , It was a God sent gift, I loved to help people I've learned a lot about the government structures, customer service and office routines.
 At the meantime of college and work I also started to study for exams to get other government positions and grow in my career.
-I Graduated in 2011 as a Bachelor in Trilingual Executive Assistant, I'm first in my family to earn a degree it was a happy day for my mom .
+I Graduated in 2011 as a Bachelor in Trilingual Executive Assistant.
+I'm the first in my family to earn a degree, my graduation Party was a happy day for my mom .
 After a lot of studies and multiple tries to score the exams for a government position in my field of work, in April of 2012 I finally got my dreamed position but I had to move to another city.

-In the first year that I was living in Chapeco the city that I moved because of my work, that dream to be a Diplomat came back so I started to plan my studies and English language was one of the requirements to the exam for that position.
-I started to study English again, looking for improve my skills, so I started to practice in the daily basis, writing and some shy conversations with native english speakers through phone apps, and then I found a very special American that was helping me with pronunciation, idioms, phrasal verbs and American Culture.
+In the first year that I was living in Chapeco the city that I moved because of my work, that dream to be a Diplomat came back so I started to plan my studies.
+English language was one of the requirements to the exam for that position as a Diplomat.
+I started to study English again, looking for improve my skills, so I started to practice in the daily basis, writing and practicing some shy conversations with native english speakers through phone apps, and then I found a very special American that was helping me with pronunciation, idioms, phrasal verbs and American Culture.

 I always had in my mind as a retirement plan to have a bistro or a catering business.
 It came before I was planning and brought me my love, now I have the opportunity to share my passion for this nationally beloved Brazilian candy right here in America.
-Crissy’s Crafty Candies brings all the traditional Brazilian fine candy flavors and sometimes mixes them with beloved and well known American flavors.
+With Crissy’s Crafty Candies I want to bring all the traditional Brazilian fine candy flavors and sometimes mixes them with beloved and well known American flavors.